Growing Avocado in Texas

 The main reason for this is the cold.
 While most of the United States wouldn’t call a Texas winter “Cold”, most avocado trees would.
 While growing avocado in Texas isn’t common, it is possible.
 There is a hand full of varieties that have been bred for colder climates.
 These trees, when mature, can handle freezing temperatures down to 15° F.

-Why Grow Avacados on Your Homestead?
+Why Grow Avocados on Your Homestead?

 Avocados are a delicious and nutritious fruit.
 They are a good source of fiber, vitamins C and E, and potassium.
 Avocados also contain monounsaturated fatty acids, which are beneficial for heart health.